Best Windshield Treatments: Improve Safety in Rainy Conditions

 - Up to $15: Budget shoppers should be able to source quality silicone-based water repellent windshield treatments within this price range.
 Note that at this price point, you may need to reapply the treatment frequently throughout the calendar year for it to be effective.

-- $16 - $60: Within this range, shoppers can upgrade to a longer-lasting windshield treatment.
+- $16 to $60: Within this range, shoppers can upgrade to a longer-lasting windshield treatment.
 Typically you will find fluorinated compound-based coatings are readily available.
 While they will last longer than a silicone-based option, you will still need to reapply a few times throughout the year.

 - $60 and up: For those who prefer to apply a product infrequently, focus on nanotechnology-based windshield rain repellents.
 While pricier, a single application can last for up to two years, making it more cost-effective in the long run.

 If you’re buying a windshield treatment, the most important feature is its ability to act as a water repellent.
 A key indication that you’ve purchased the right product is that water will bead up and easily slide off of glass surfaces.
-Your windshield wipers will be more effective, and it will be easier for you to clearly see when you’re driving during poor weather conditions.
+Your windshield wipers will be more effective, and it will be easier for you to see when you’re driving during poor weather conditions.

 Streaks and Spots Prevention